telerik/ajax-docs/controls/treelist/control-lifecycle/firing-command-events-from-code.md

 In some specific cases you may want to raise command events (like Select/Sort/Page/etc.)in code rather than clicking buttons which are placed inside RadTreeList.
-For such type of situations TelerikRadTreeList exposes the **FireCommandEvent(eventName, eventArgs)** method which can becalled from the items related to the respective operation.
+For such type of situations TelerikRadTreeList exposes the **FireCommandEvent(eventName, eventArgs)** method which can be called from the items related to the respective operation.

 ##